MelancholiaaEX/RenPy-Wayland-Patcher/README.md

 ## Usage
 Just place the .sh file in the folder you keep all your games in, and run it
 alternatively, you can also just run it from anywhere and select your game folder

-### Note
-This script assumes you have all your renpy games in folders, under one games folder. if you dont, just make one I guess `¯\_(ツ)_/¯`
-This script also assumes that your RenPy games include the .sh executable in the main game folder, and not in a subdirectory.
-for example
-`~/games/NAME/NAME.sh` with `games` being the folder with all other renpy games.
-**THIS WILL NOT WORK IF**
-your game is in another folder in your game folder. for example, `~/games/NAME/linux/NAME.sh`
-I did this to avoid adding the patch to other random .sh files, potentally breaking them. but I can change that if enough people want me to